johnpeart/johnpeart.github.io/src/posts/blogpost/2016-02-07-a-week-with-apple-pay.md

 The second was at the Black Penny, at team breakfast.
 Their contactless terminal wasn't working, so a colleague had to pay for my breakfast and I had to transfer her the money afterwards through online banking.

 These two experiences highlighted the problems with Apple Pay and contactless payments right now.
 A payment method needs to be reliable and constantly available.
-If it's not, you're faced with a scenario where you literally can't eat or drink.
+If it’s not, you're faced with a scenario where you literally can't eat or drink.
 Until our banking technology infrastructure is robust, I suspect this will hinder the total adoption of cashless payments.

 ### Social dilemmas